 Although outside the Catskill blueline, in the Huntersfield State Forest, Huntersfield Mountain can stand with the many of the Catskill High Peaks.
-Its proximity being many miles away from the jumble of 3500 high peaks and standing high above its neighbors at a height of 3,423’ makes Huntersfield look massive.
-With large ridges that makes an X or cross when looked at from above the footprint of the peak is large.
+Its proximity being many miles away from the jumble of 3500 high peaks and standing high above its neighbors at the height of 3,423’ makes Huntersfield look massive.
+With large ridges that make an X or cross, the peak’s footprint is large when looked at from above.

 Hike Length: 2.7 miles